 Williamson County Genealogy and Local History Database - Our staff-generated databases are free to use from our website in any location.
 Here you will find information on people and events in Williamson County, such as births, family histories, marriages, veterans, African-American genealogy, local news database, and searchable Williamson County obituaries.

-Ancestry Library - Access is provided only in the library, andis free with your Williamson County Public Library (WCPL) card.
+Ancestry Library - This link is for library use only.
 Ancestry® Library Edition is one of the most important genealogical collections available today.
-It has unparalleled coverage of the United States and the United Kingdom, including census, vital, church, court, and immigration records, as well as record collections from Canada, Europe, Australia and other areas of the world!
+It has unparalleled coverage of the United States and the United Kingdom, including census, vital, church, court, and immigration records, as well as record collections from other areas of the world!

 Fold3: History and Genealogy Archives - Access military records with your library card remotely from home or in the library.
 Search American wars and non-military records, such as Native American census, Dawes Rolls, homestead records and naturalizations.